TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          boolean / :ref:`->HTMLparser <htmlparser>`

    Description
-         This object allows you to parse the HTML-content and make all kinds of advanced filterings on the content.
+         This object allows you to parse the HTML-content and perform all kinds of advanced filtering on the content.

          Value must be set and properties are those of :ref:`->HTMLparser <htmlparser>`.